qamarelsafadi/JetpackComposeTracker/README.md

 - Real-time recomposition tracking: See when and how your composables are recomposed.
 - Live recomposition count: Each component that gets recomposed shows how many times it has been recomposed.
 - Visual feedback: Components that are recomposed are outlined with a red border, and their recomposition count is displayed.
+- Production-safe debugging: Use `trackRecompositionsIf()` to leave tracking in your codebase safely — no need to manually add or remove modifiers.

 # Demo